radicleart/stxeco-vote/VOTING.md

 - problems with connecting ledger
 - ineligible votes
 - privacy issues
+- pox complexity

-Note: ineligible votes were either users sending pool stacking votes from addresses which were not pool stacking and likewise for solo stackers.
+Note: ineligible votes were either users sending pool stacking votes from addresses which were not pool stacking.
+For solo stackers its likely that votes were sent either from wallets that are not stacking or from address in wallets where a different address controls the reward slots.

-We had 986 pool stacker votes and only 370 counting.
-With solo it was 156 to 28.
+986 pool stacker votes were recorded and only 370 counted.
+With solo it was 156 transactions were sent and 28 counted.
 The picture with solo stacker votes is more nuanced - see below for more info.

-We need to address this in future votes e.g. by improving messaging and additional UI/UX checks.
+We need to address this in future.
+Improving messaging and additional UI/UX checks may help but a more fundamental review is needed because using pox data as the basis for voting is extremely complicated and error prone.

-Finally, large stake holders who wish to preserve their privacy ask for some voting information to be obfuscated.
-This runs contrary to the stx.eco principle of maximising openness and transparency.
-This is an area for further investigation where technologies like zero knowledge may be of service.
+For, large stake holders who wish to preserve their privacy pox voting is also unhelpful.

 ## Pool stacker voting